Interval0043/KTE-Wiki/content/Species/Mavela.md

 # Biology

-Their entire structure is centered around being a playground for all sorts of rapid advancements; An upper hand to everything, and a middle finger to whatever can’t one-up the indomitable human—-or for better words: Mavela spirit.
+Their entire structure is centered around being a playground for all sorts of rapid advancements; An upper hand to everything, and a middle finger to whatever can’t one-up the indomitable human, or for better words: Mavela spirit.

 ## Bone Structure